-I cry for my son, I cry when he takes medication as a result of taking medication, when he does not want to take his medication, when I have to hold him while his medication is given, because my son takes his medication.
+I cry for my son.
+I cry when he takes medication as a result of taking medication, when he does not want to take his medication, when I have to hold him while his medication is given, because my son takes medication.

-I cry because tomorrow and every day there after another father and mother will cry for their child fighting cancer, because they will cry for all of this, and for the next child and for his and her parents, and then they will cry also.
+I cry because tomorrow and every day thereafter another father and mother will cry for their child fighting cancer, because they will cry for all of this, and for the next child and for his and her parents, and they will cry also.

 I am a man and I cry.

 Read another story written by a parent of a child with cancer (this one may make you cry, too): “Thank you, Mom, for Taking Care of Me When I’m Sick“